Zipcar/zipcar-pi-zero-guide/projects/midi-synth.md

 Raspi-config is a utility that ships with Rasbian OS which makes tweaking system settings very easy.
 Go ahead and change that password.
 You'll want to adjust a few more things before hitting the `Finish` button.

 `Localisation Options` sets the default _locale_.
-It's not actually required to change anything here, but I noticed that installing new packages will show you a few warning messages if there isn't a default locale set.
+You are not actually required to change anything here, but I noticed that installing new packages will show you a few warning messages if there isn't a default locale set.
 Take a minute to set it up, it'll pay back with less verbose installation output.

 Since we are going to run our Pi in _headless mode_, we can reallocate some of the GPU memory to be part of the system-wide pool.
 From the main raspi-config menu, go to `Advanced Options`, then `Memory Split` and dial the GPU memory down to `16`mb.